 Plantar Fasciitis

 Plantar fasciitis, one of the most common causes of heel pain, occurs when the plantar fascia, a thick band of tissue that connects your heel bone to your toes, becomes inflamed.
 This tissue supports the arch of your foot and absorbs shock when you walk or run.
 When overstressed, it can develop small tears and inflammation, leading to pain in the heel or bottom of the foot.
-Pain is often worst in the morning or after periods of rest.
+Pain is often worse in the morning or after periods of rest.

 Plantar fasciitis can result from a variety of factors, including: